nuxodin/intrinsicsize-polyfill/README.md

 # intrinsicsize-polyfill
-This is a polyfill for the proposed intrinsicsize-attribute
+This is a polyfill for the proposed intrinsicsize-attribute.
+- Under 1kb
+- supports dynamicly added html

 ## Demo at
 https://codepen.io/tobias_buschor/pen/jpjdrz